– Comprehensive Veteran Addiction Treatment –

 Patients will learn life skills, such as cooking and meal planning that will help support a holistic recovery.
 Patients work with our chef once a week in this group experience.

-We believe that long-term recovery and wellness is gained through ongoing treatment and support.
-Our Team works closely with the patient to develop an individualized aftercare plan, including transition to outpatient supports, such as an Intensive Outpatient Program (IOP), individual therapy, and psychiatric/medical follow-up.
-For program completion, patients are expected to schedule outpatient therapy and IOP.
+We believe that long-term addiction recovery for veterans is gained through ongoing treatment and support.
+Our team works closely with veterans to develop an individualized aftercare plan, including the transition to outpatient supports, such as an intensive outpatient program (IOP), individual therapy, and psychiatric/medical follow-up.
+In order to complete our veteran addiction treatment program, patients are expected to schedule outpatient therapy and IOP.